Skip to Content

 Are Percherons good for beginners?

 Yes, with guidance, Percherons can be a good beginner’s horse.
 Their calm nature suits beginners, but handling their size requires confidence.
-Try Haflingers.
+If you prefer a smaller, beginner-friendly draft-type horse, Haflingers are a good alternative.

 Are Percherons good for dressage?